 Hairy Bikers Kedgeree Recipe

-• Don’t overcook the fish: Poach the haddock until it just flakes easily.
-Overcooking can make it tough and dry.
-The residual heat will finish cooking it when combined with the hot rice.
+• Do not overcook the haddock: Poach it just until it flakes easily.
+The residual heat will finish the cooking once you fold it into the hot rice.

-• Refrigerate: Cool the kedgeree completely and store it in an airtight container in the refrigerator for up to 2 days.
-It’s important to refrigerate rice dishes promptly.
+Cool the kedgeree completely and store it in an airtight container in the fridge for up to 2 days.
+Reheat it gently in a pan with a splash of water to loosen the rice.
+Always refrigerate rice dishes within an hour of cooking.

-• Freeze: Freezing is not recommended for this dish as the texture of the rice and the boiled eggs can become unpleasant upon thawing.
+Freezing is not recommended.
+The texture of the rice and boiled eggs suffers when thawed.

 Frequently Asked Questions

-• Is it necessary to use double cream?
-The double cream adds a lovely richness to the dish.
-However, for a lighter version, you can use full-fat milk or a dollop of natural yogurt stirred in at the end.
+Is it necessary to use double cream?
+The cream adds richness, but full-fat milk or a spoonful of natural yoghurt stirred in at the end gives a lighter finish without losing the creamy texture.

 Try More Recipes: